Themakew/activity-tip-app/README.md

 ## Technologies and tools used

-- Swift
-- RxSwift
-- UIKit
-- XCoordinator
-- CoreData
+- Swift: program language
+- RxSwift: for biding the data using the MVVM-C
+- UIKit: for building screen programatically
+- XCoordinator: for organize the app navigation
+- CoreData: save the activity info
+- AlamofireNetworkActivityLogger: for display the requests log in xcode console

 ## Architecture used